qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

   information).
 * The :guilabel:`Rotation` sets the rotation of the element (in degrees).
 * The |checkbox| :guilabel:`Frame` shows or hides the frame around the item.
-  Click on the [Color] and [Thickness] buttons to adjust those properties.
+  Click on the :guilabel:`Color` and :guilabel:`Thickness` and :guilabel:`Join
+  style` widgets to adjust those properties.
 * Use the :guilabel:`Background color` menu for setting a background color.
   Click on the [Color...] button to display a dialog where you can pick a color or choose from a custom setting.